astropy/astropy-APEs/APE14.rst

 High-level Astropy Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Unlike the low-level API, the ‘high-level’ interface described here will be a single Astropy-developed class since it interfaces with various Astropy objects.
+Unlike the low-level API, the 'high-level' interface described here will be a single Astropy-developed class since it interfaces with various Astropy objects.
 This high-level API would provide the ability for example to get ``SkyCoord``, ``Time`` etc. objects back from a pixel to world conversion, and conversely to